-Kylie Minogue: having young fans is 'alarming and exciting'
+Kylie Minogue: Having Young Fans Is 'Alarming And Exciting'

 That was just the start.
 Her record company says she has sold more than 80 million records and had more than five billion streams across her career.

-The title "Padam Padam" had many in France wondering if Kylie was covering the famous song of the same name by Edith Piaf but she admits the similarities start and end with the name.
+The title "Padam Padam" had many in France wondering if Kylie was covering the famsong of the same name by Edith Piaf but she admits the similarities start and end with the name.

 "A lot of crazy things have happened to me in my life and that's another one -- being linked in the same sentence as Edith Piaf," she said with a laugh.